 Finally, I went back to basics and began weighing my food on a regular basis for the first time since I basically put away my scale in April 2013 other than to weigh the fat I add in salads after having used it regularly for 18 months.
 (What can I say—I was and still am a real nutrition geek, fascinated in my nutrient percentages and which foods drive which vitamin and mineral meters, for example, more than most.)
 I find weighing food and seeing the results on Cronometer.com provide such a clear analysis of where we are with our diets that I cannot recommend this practice enough every day for transitioning raw fooders and at least regularly for seasoned raw fooders.

-Weighing my food reminded me of an important lesson I’ve long wanted to write about in the Digest.
+Weighing my food reminded me of an important lesson I’ve long wanted to write about in the Magazine.
 That is, seeing the numbers on a scale give a precise measurement of our food intake whereas estimates can be so off-base we’re completely out of the ballpark in determining our consumption.
 Indeed, throughout most of 2012, I thought I consumed a whopping 5,000 calories a day because I punched in medium-size bananas into Cronometer when, in fact, I later learned I ate 4,000 calories daily once I put the peeled bananas on my scale one day.
 For whatever reason, the bananas I was popping into my Vitamix blender were smaller than the average size, and I tested this over several boxes.
 Cronometer, utilizing U.S. Department of Agriculture data, lists five sizes.
 I have heard other raw fooders admit to similar calorie gaffes, and this goes to show estimates sometimes distort our views.

 In my article “Count Calories to Power Through Each Day,” I discuss much more about the importance of counting calories and how vital this practice is in succeeding on a raw food diet so we know we have enough fuel in our tanks and so we can learn how much it takes of each food to top off our tanks.